-Initially, she completed her graduation in Bachelor of Science, later she completed her Law Degree from the prestigious Govt.
+Initially, she completed her graduation with Bachelor of Science, later she completed her Law Degree from the prestigious Govt.
 Law College in Trivandrum, Kerala.
 She was inspired by Ms. Anna Chandy, who was the First Female Judge in India who happened to be from her hometown.
 She passed her law with a gold medal being one of the five women students in a class, upholding values taught by her parents.
 In 1950, she enrolled as an advocate in a district court at Kollam, the same year Honourable Supreme Court was established.

 Development of her Legal Career

 After eight years of legal practice at Kollam District Court, she cleared the public exam to become a Munsif.
 In the year 1972, she rose to the rank of Chief Judicial Magistrate, later in 1974 got promoted as District Sessions Judge.
 In 1983 she was appointed as the High Court Judge of Kerala.
 Finally, in 1989 she was inducted as the First Female Judge in the Supreme Court, owing to her excellent caliber and expertise in the legal profession.
 Interestingly, India became the first country in Asia to have the first female Supreme Court judge.
 After her retirement, she served as a member of the National Human Rights Commission for four years.
 Additionally, she held the position of Governor of Tamil Nadu.

 Representation of women in higher Judiciary is quite nominal even to date.
 The country has only a little over 10% of women in the judicial field.
 Hence, Fathima Beevi proved her mettle and made history by becoming the First Female Judge of the Supreme Court of India at a time when women were not given an equal chance to be part of the Judiciary.
 She is an advocate of gender equality and has mentioned that there was a need to elevate the representation of women to judgeships.
 Beevi believes that one way of achieving this goal is through reservation policies.
 She has always been vocal about the unequal treatment women have to face in the Judiciary.